NanoComp/meep/doc/docs/FAQ.md

 ### Are complex fields physical?

-No. Unlike quantum mechanics, complex fields in classical electromagnetics are not physical.
+No. Unlike quantum mechanics, complex fields in classical electromagnetics are not physical; they are simply a convenient mathematical representation of sinusoidal waves using [Euler's formula](https://en.wikipedia.org/wiki/Euler%27s_formula).
 In a linear system, one can always take the real part at the end of the computation to obtain a physical result.
 When there are nonlinearities, the physical interpretation is much more non-obvious.

 Note: specifying a complex `amplitude` for the `Source` object does not automatically yield complex fields.
 Unless the parameter `force_complex_fields=True` is specified, only the real part of the source is used.
 The complex amplitude is just a phase shift of the real sinusoidal source.